-I’m Bryce Royce, a junior who is out for football only because my Dad, an assistant coach says so.
-Sometime three weeks ago I became the starting quarterback for the varsity team during the Bridgewater game.
+I’m Bryce Royce, a junior who is out for football only because my Dad, an assistant coach, says so.
+Three weeks ago I became the starting quarterback for the varsity team during the Bridgewater game.
+When the starting quarterback was badly hurt.
 Coach Higgins didn’t expect me to do as well as I did.
 He just didn’t want to lose another quarterback in a game, he already considered lost.
 We were losing 10-27 in the third quarter.

 The play started and we were moving left and the other team was breaking through to tackle whoever had the ball.
 If I had run with it I would have been tackled, if I threw the ball straight forward they would have swatted it down or intercepted the pass.
 Luckily my arm was strong enough to throw it over the heads of those rushing to tackle me.
 The only person expecting it where I threw it was Hadley.
 He caught it and was able to gain another ten yards after the catch.
 First down and we were even finally in the other team’s end of the field.